LEADING OFF: New jerseys across majors, Jones back in Boston

 FEELING BETTER?

-The Mets will see how All-Star outfielder Michael Conforto is doing, a day after he dislocated his left shoulder while swinging at a pitch.
-Asked if Conforto's season was over, manager Terry Collins said: "I can't go out there and predict that."
+The Mets will place All-Star outfielder Michael Conforto on the disabled list and are considering surgery after he dislocated and suffered a tear in his left shoulder while swinging at a pitch.
+Asked if Conforto's season was over, manager Terry Collins said: "I can't go out there and predict that," but that was before an MRI revealed a tear in the posterior capsule of the shoulder.
 Conforto is hitting .279 with 27 home runs and 68 RBIs as New York gets set for a series at Washington.

 GETTING CLOSER